-Tax or VAT no. Shareholder Transaction date Description
+Tax or VAT no. Shareholder Transaction date Description 41867445 State Street Bank 09.04.2006 Low significant share.

-The number of registered shareholders at the General Shareholder's Meeting held on June 26, 2005, was 6,267.
+The number of registered shareholders at the General Shareholder's Meeting held on April 9, 2006, was 6,663.

 The Company is not aware of the existence of any agreements between shareholders undertaking neither to adopt, by means of joint voting, a common policy regarding the management of the company nor to significantly influence it.